-Truffle aioli is a thick, silky smooth spread that’s filled with deep notes of truffles and sweet garlic.
-We balance the richness with the tiniest squeeze of lemon and dijon.
-It's a spread you'll want to slather on everything!
+Truffle aioli is thick, silky, and packed with deep truffle flavor and sweet garlic.
+A squeeze of lemon and a touch of Dijon cut through the richness—it’s the kind of spread you’ll want to slather on everything.

 Homemade aioli is pure kitchen magic.
-With a few simple ingredients and a blender, you can make a luscious spread that takes sandwiches, wraps, salads, and platters to the next level.
+With a few simple ingredients and a blender, you can make a luscious spread that takes sandwiches, roasted potatoes, salads, and snack boards to the next level.
 Make it a black truffle aioli and you’re really set to impress.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.